rufl/modus/README.md

 When pressing host view the console to get an IP for your session and give that to your friends (be careful because its your public IP)

 #### troubleshooting
-If you get a upnp error in the console then you have to port forward port 9999 then share your public IP you can get it through [here](https://api.ipify.org/)
+If you get a upnp error in the console then make sure that you have UPNP enabled on your router.
+If the error persists you have to port forward port 9999 then share your public IP which you can get [here](https://api.ipify.org/)

 ## Assets
 - The 3d assets are made by me and go by the same MIT license, so you are free to use them in your commercial games